leoEspin/training-k8s-intro/README.md

 ```
 Return to the window that's continuously requesting the `/hello` endpoint and observe the responses change as the pods update.

-### (Intentionally) Break the readiness probe, try updating
+### (Intentionally) Break the readiness probe, try another update
-Cause the readiness probe to fail by replacing the `return ''` in line 19 of `serve.py` with `return blahblah`.

-Also update the `serve.py` file with yet another return message for the `hello` request handler.
+Cause the readiness probe to fail by editing in the handler for the readiness probe in `serve.py`, replacing the `return ''` with `return blahblah`.
+Also update the `hello` request handler with yet another return message.

 Build and push the container again (see previous section for commands), but tag it `1.2`.